 (Pictured above left, McMillan Genealogists – Barry, Pam, Alan, Eril and Ian at our first get together in 2015.
-Pictured above right, Aura Mary Constance McMillan, my McMillan grandmother.)
+Pictured above right, Thomas McMillan, my McMillan grandfather.)

 To view/download the McMillan 36 page Family PDF, with indexes from Page 31 CLICK HERE